KentenRoth/100DaysOfCode/README.md

 Today was another battle against the computer issues.
 They started out bad and they started early.
 I did more searching and trials to see if I can get them corrected.
 Tomorrow will be the judge to see if any of my cleaning and fixes solved the issue.
 I did however spend time looking into React Router for my book-app and really want to get it implimented.
 That was the goal for today, but getting something done on my computer was near impossible.
 I think I am almost to the point of buying the adaptor to hook my Macbook air up to a 2nd monitor and start using it.
 I really do not like using laptops to code, but I think I might have to until I can get my iMac working better, or I finally get a new one like I want.

 ---

+Day 86

+I spent tonight getting react router implimented.
+I got my links setup and working.
+Only thing that I need to do is the passing of data from the App component to the BookReview component.
+This is something I am not sure how to do and I think it is going to involve me using Redux.
+I was looking at different things to get this to work, but came out a little short on what was going on.
+I did not fully understand what was needed.
+Tomorrow I will be doing some learning with Redux to see if that is what I need to get things to work.
+I also need to go in and setup some authentication stuff so that posting, deleting, and patching is not allowed by just anyone.
+I have been thinking that needs done for a while, but have yet to do it.

+---